caisr-hh/handson_mlflow_optuna/README.md

-# handson_mlflow_optuna
+# Finished example.
-A quick handson demo for HPO using optuna and mlflow.
+Checkout the branches for step 1, 2,3 and four in order and solve the tasks.